rm511130/k8s_portRange/README.md

 A simple `awk` program that convert the `portRange` notation to the standard k8s `port` syntax used in kubernetes `networkpolicies.yml` files.

 # What is the problem we're trying to solve?
-K8s network policies can get quite lengthy and difficult to create when one is striving to include a large sequence of ingress and/or egress ports.
+- K8s network policies can get quite lengthy and difficult to create when one is striving to include a large sequence of ingress and/or egress ports.
-The syntax `portRange: <from-port-#>:<to-port-#>` allows for a more concise yaml file, and will hopefully be adopted in the near future.
+- The syntax `portRange: <from-port-#>:<to-port-#>` allows for a more concise yaml file, and will hopefully be adopted in the near future.
-For the time being, you can use the `portRange` notation in your `almost-ready-networkpolicy.yaml` files and then process it using the `portRange-2-ports.awk`.
+- For the time being, you can use the `portRange` notation in your `almost-ready-networkpolicy.yaml` file and then process it using `portRange-2-ports.awk`.
-The output will be a properly formatted `ready-to-be-used-networkpolicy.yaml` file where the `portRange` notation has been converted into a sequence of inidividual `port` entries.
+- The output will be a properly formatted `ready-to-be-used-networkpolicy.yaml` file where the `portRange` notation has been converted into a sequence of inidividual `port` entries.

 ```
 ports:                                                ports: